metafacture/metafacture-documentation/docs/flux/Flux-User-Guide.md

 To some commands the entire environment can be given as an argument.
 This is done with the `*` character: `fix("tranformation.fix", *)`.
 In this case Fix gains access to all variable assignments made in Flux.
 (See also [Addressing Pieces of Data: FIX-Path and the record structure in FIX ](../fix/Fix-User-Guide.html#addressing-pieces-of-data-fix-path-and-the-record-structure-in-fix)).

 Note that unlike shell pipes, the data flowing between Flux commands is _typed_.
 This means that only commands with matching signatures can be combined.
-Commands expect a certain input and provide a certain output like: `StreamReceiver, `Object`, `Reader` and others.
+Commands expect a certain input and provide a certain output like: `StreamReceiver`, `Object`, `Reader` and others.

 To lookup the signatures, again: execute Flux without arguments.
 It will list all available commands, including signatures.
 Or simply have a look at the  [list of available FLUX commands in this documentation.](flux-commands.html)